loic-prieto/fire-archmage-site/root/warhammers/aos/setting/calyster/nations/meredia/old-meredia.md

 So named the city of crossroads, for it sat at the juncture of several trade routes, connecting the eastern side of Meredia with the western side, acting as a trading post for the traders of the Republic of Varna, the Kingdom of Aras and the Silver Covenants of the east.
 It prided itself on being the second most important city of the republic, after Roda.

-Being the recipient of many invasions over its lifetime, the city had a military more than prepared to defend its territory.
+Being the recipient of many invasions over its lifetime, the city had an army more than prepared to defend its territory.
 A strong and proud military tradition that ensured that citizens would be ready to defend themselves, as well as an industry that provided weapons and supplies, made possible with the wealth that the city's commerce enabled.

+It was from Namerle that the Great Republican Army was gathered and armed to defend Meredia when the War of the Wastes came.
+From this city was organised the defense of the nation.
+When the republican army was defeated at the place now known as the Blood Scar, it was here that it took haven, to initiate a resistance force that would try to take back the country from the conquerors.